yogiazy/PID-MotorDC/README.md

 - The simulation of the driver motor using IC L293D at Thinkercad <br>
 https://www.tinkercad.com/things/jhi7XCHXMN2-magnificent-kup-jarv.

-- The library that used in this scheme <br>
+- The PID library that used in this scheme <br>
 https://github.com/br3ttb/Arduino-PID-Library.

 - The wire diagram using Thinkercad.